 Activities» We’ll provide individual Awards to 220 young people in 2018

-We will raise sufficient funds to support our target of 220 children in 2017
+We will raise the funds needed to support our award winners.

 To give them access to a host of musical opportunities they would never otherwise benefit from.

 Activities» We’ll connect our Award winners with our musical partners, providing a range of support including observing rehearsals, accessing masterclasses etc.